ussyalfaks/ahjoor/README.md

 - **Credit Scoring**: Build on-chain credit history
 - **Cross-chain**: Bridge to other blockchain networks
 - **Traditional Banking**: Fiat on/off ramps

-## Support

-For questions, issues, or contributions, please open an issue on the GitHub repository or contact the development team.